yao-lab/split_knockoffs/README.md

 ## Installation Details

 This package is tested in Matlab R2020a and R2020b on Windows 10 with [the updated version of Glmnet](https://web.stanford.edu/~hastie/glmnet_matlab/glmnet_matlab_new.zip).
 A fortran compiler is required for using Glmnet in Matlab.
-We test the [Intel Fortran Compiler](https://software.intel.com/content/www/us/en/develop/articles/oneapi-standalone-components.html#fortran) (Version 2021.2.0) with [Visual Studio 2019](https://visualstudio.microsoft.com/).
+We tested the [Intel Fortran Compiler](https://software.intel.com/content/www/us/en/develop/articles/oneapi-standalone-components.html#fortran) (Version 2021.2.0) with [Visual Studio 2019](https://visualstudio.microsoft.com/).